Biden boosting world vaccine sharing commitment to 80M doses

 The announcement comes on top of the Biden's administration’s prior commitment to share about 60 million doses of the AstraZeneca vaccine, which is not yet authorized for use in the U.S., by the end of June.
 The AstraZeneca doses will be available to ship once they clear a safety review by the Food and Drug Administration.

-Biden is also tapping COVID-19 coordinator Jeff Zients to lead the administration's efforts to share doses with the world.
-The Biden administration has yet to announce how they will be shared or which countries will receive them.
+Biden also tapped COVID-19 coordinator Jeff Zients to lead the administration's efforts to share doses with the world.

 “Our nation’s going to be the arsenal of vaccines for the rest of the world," Biden said.
 He added that, compared to other countries like Russia and China that have sought to leverage their domestically produced doses, “we will not use our vaccines to secure favors from other countries.”